-As time goes by, the company's overdraft is constantly at its limit, because monies don't come in fast enough from customers and cheques are returned (bounced) by the bank.
+As time goes by, the company's overdraft is constantly at its limit, because monies don't come in fast enough from customers.
 Clearly this should set alarm bells ringing at the company - it most certainly does at the bank.
 They call this ceiling borrowing, and take it as a sign that the directors are losing control.
-See bank's view page for further understanding of their approach.
 When this happens the bank will review the account and will typically take some or all of the following steps:

 - The bank will ask for a reduction in its exposure.

 - It will ask for increased security from the directors or shareholders.
 Usually this takes the form of personal guarantees to support the security that the company has given through the debenture.

 - It may ask for new capital to be introduced by the shareholders.
 Problem is though, occasionally, this only has the effect of reducing the bank exposure as the bank takes this cash to reduce the borrowing.

 - It can ask for a new business plan from the directors, along with regular reporting.

 - It may ask for the company to consider receivables finance (factoring) to remove its borrowing and move to a factor.
 Often the bank's own factoring company.